Munnar Kerala, India Travel Guide

 Take off your shoes before entering homes or places of worship.

-Especially in religious or rural settings, a modest dress code is customary.
+Especially in religious or rural settings, a simple dress code is customary.

 Search for documentaries about the Western Ghats, Kerala's tea industry, or the culture of South India for insight.

-Listen to traditional Carnatic music or explore Kathakali and Mohiniyattam, integral to Kerala's cultural identity.
+Listen to traditional Carnatic music or explore Kathakali and Mohiniyattam, integral to Kerala's cultural character.

-Books on the history of tea plantations in India or general works on Kerala's history offer a broader context.
+Literature about the history of tea farms within India or general works on Kerala's history offer a broader context.